 The list of best practices below can help you achieve better email deliverability from building and maintaining a strong sender reputation, while improving your engagement.

-Validate your lists to keep bounce rate low
+Global engagement – keep bounce rate low

 An average email list decays at a rate of 2% per month for B2C lists and 3% for B2B lists.
 The rate is higher for B2B lists because people change work emails more frequently than personal emails, due to job changes.
 So if you haven’t engaged with your email list for more than 6 months you are likely to have a more than a 10% bounce rate on your first bulk campaign.
 A bounce rate over 10% can get your account suspended with many email service providers (ESPs), but it also has a negative impact on your email deliverability and sender reputation, not to mention cost (since you pay to send email to invalid addresses).
 Inbox providers pay close attention to bounce rate and may block emails from a sender that attempts to deliver to invalid email addresses.